© 2023 Rentokil Initial plc and subject to the conditions in the legal statement.

-Commonly, flea bites and occasionally fleas are mistaken for their much more prolific and costly relatives, the bed bug.
-Fleas are not capable of living off humans alone, but can create a problem in a home for a period of six months or more once the pet has been removed and/or treated.
-This is because fleas often remain in undeveloped stages in the carpet, and only progress to adult stage once direct pressure, carbon dioxide and/or heat have activated them.
-There are green methods of pest control for managing fleas, and our technicians, trained in organic pest control, will be able to provide details on those.
+Commonly, flea bites and occasionally fleas are mistaken for their much more prolific and costly relatives, bed bugs.
+Fleas are not capable of living off humans alone but can create a problem in a home for a period of six months or more once the pest has been removed and/or treated.
+This is because fleas often remain in undeveloped stages in the carpet, and only progress to the adult stage once direct pressure, carbon dioxide and/or heat have activated them.
+Fleas can reproduce quickly so it's important to take care of an infestation as soon as possible.
+Western Exterminator specialists will be able to provide solutions to help solve your problem.

 So – it’s still a bug, right?
 In my bed?
 Right.
 We agree, it’s creepy and it needs to be fixed.
-The good news is that bed bugs spread like wildfire, while carpet beetles can be easily managed with green pest control techniques.
+The good news is that all three types of pests, fleas, bed bugs, and carpet beetles, can be eliminated and managed by professional pest control experts.

 If you suspect any type of pest infestation in your home, Western Exterminator can help.
 Our local Technicians will perform a free inspection to identify the type of pest and provide a customized solution that is best for your home, family, and pets.